 In oil and gas production, large gravity based separators are used to separate the different phases; water, oil, and gas, into clean phases.
-The produced water is thereafter cleaned in a number of treatment stages to reduce the oil content to an acceptable level.
+The produced water is cleaned in a number of treatment stages to reduce the oil content to an acceptable level.
 This water is either reinjected into the reservoir to increase the hydrocarbon recovery, injected into a disposal well, or discharged over board.
 A typical North Sea offshore oil production system consists of two to four stages of bulk separation and two or three stages of produced water treatment, as illustrated in Figure 1.

-Upstream the different separators and produced water treatment stages, valves and pumps are installed to control flow and pressure.
+Upstream and in-between the different separators and produced water treatment stages, valves and pumps are installed to control flow and pressure.
 These valves and pumps are regarded as a necessary evil with regards to the separation efficiency.
 Shear forces acting on the fluids passing through the valves and pumps cause emulsification and droplet break-up which have a detrimental impact on downstream separator efficiency.

 A number of measures can be employed to counteract the negative impact on separation efficiency from these valves and pumps.
 The residence time of a separator can be increased, more treatment stages can be utilised, heat can be applied, separation enhancing production chemicals can utilised, etc. These measures can, however, have a significant negative impact on the CAPEX; increased footprint and weight, and OPEX; power and chemical consumption.
 A more constructive way is therefore to deal with the cause of the issue/problem, which is to reduce the negative effect of the valves and pumps on the separation efficiency.